tendermint/fundraising/docs/How-To/cli/README.md

 ### CreateFixedPriceAuction

+This command is one way for an auctioneer to create an auction to raise funds for their project.
+It is the most basic and simple type of an auction that has first come first served characteristic.
+When an auctioneer creates a fixed price auction type, they must determine the fixed starting price.
+It is proportional to the paying coin denom that they want to get funded for.
+Once it is created, bidders start to bid with the same starting price and amount of coin.
+See the [spec](https://github.com/tendermint/fundraising/blob/main/x/fundraising/spec/01_concepts.md#auction-types) for a detailed information about the fixed price auction type.

 JSON example:

 In this JSON example, an auctioneer plans to create a fixed price auction that sells `denom1` coin with an amount of `1000000000000`, and the starting price is `1.0` that is proportional to the paying coin denom `denom2`.
+It means that the fixed starting price of `denom1` is the same as `denom2` price.
 The auction starts at `2021-12-10T00:00:00Z` and ends at `2021-12-10T00:00:00Z`.
-As soon as the auction starts, bidders can bid for the auction with price and coin.
-When it ends, the paying amount of coin that is reserved for all bids will release based on the vesting schedules.
+As soon as the auction starts, bidders can bid for the auction with the fixed start price and amount of coin that they are willing to bid.
+When it ends, the paying amount of coin that is reserved for all bids is expected to be released based on the vesting schedules.

 ```json
 {